Beachlessfawn2/ansible-role-default-gate/README.md

 ## Role Variables

 This role is designed so it would be easy to debug any problems.
-Main purpose is to automaticaly set default gateway/router in an Ansible enviroment.
-This role has some global options that are mandatroy for the role to apply the configured settings.
+Main purpose is to automatically set default gateway/router in an Ansible enviroment.
+This role has some global options that are mandatory for the role to apply the configured settings.
 For an example see the [example playbook](/example/example_playbook.yml).
 For more information about the possible options to use with the tags, visit the [RedHat](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/deployment_guide/s1-networkscripts-interfaces) customer portal.

 | Variable   | Default | Comments (type)  |
 | :---       | :---    | :---             |